San Sebastián: Euskara, Empire Ashes, and the €3 Bite That Sparked a Culinary Revolution

 San Sebastián's biggest festival celebrates the city's patron saint.
 For 24 hours, drumming groups (tamborradas) parade through the streets in elaborate costumes—some dressed as Napoleonic-era soldiers, others as chefs and cooks (honoring the city's gastronomic heritage).

-The festival begins at midnight with the ** raising of the flag** in Constitution Square.
-Don't miss the children's tamborrada at noon—adorable and just as loud.
+The festival begins at midnight with the raising of the flag in Constitution Square.
+Do not miss the children's tamborrada at noon—adorable and just as loud.
+Book accommodation by November; the city fills completely.

 The International Film Festival (September)